dotkernel/dot-mail/docs/book/v5/upgrade-v4-to-v5.md

 > Function definition changes will not be covered in this article.

-When upgrading dotkernel/dot-mail from v4 to v5, the main focus is on the configuration file `mail.global.php`.
+When upgrading DotMail from v4 to v5, the main focus is on the configuration file `mail.global.php`.
-It was revised to implement symfony/mailer, to remove features that are no longer available and to make dotkernel/dot-mail easier to configure.
+It was revised to implement symfony/mailer, to remove features that are no longer available and to make DotMail easier to configure.

 ```php
 ?php